 - i.
 Credit risk refers to the risk of financial loss to the Group arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms. - ii.
 The Group manages their credit risk taking into consideration the entire group's concern.
 According to the Group's credit policy, each local entity in the Group is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
-The utilisation of credit limits is requiarly monitored. - iii.
-According to the historial experience of collection by the Group, if the contract payments were past due over 180 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition.

-- iv.
-According to the historical experience of collection by the Group, the default occurs when the contract payments are past due over 720 days. - v.
+The utilisation of credit limits is regularly monitored. - iii.
+The Group adopts the historical experience of collection and the level of customers' risk to assess whether there has been a significant increase in credit risk on that instrument since initial recognition.
+If the payments were past invoice date over 180 days, there has been a significant increase in credit risk on that instrument since initial recognition. - iv.
+According to the historical experience of collection by the Group and the level of customers' risk, the default occurs when the payments are past invoice date over 720 days. - v.
 The Group classifies customer's accounts receivable in accordance with credit risk on trade.
-The Group applies the simplified approach using provision matrix to estimate expected credit loss under the provision matrix basis.
-The Group used the forecastability to adjust historical and timely information to assess the default possibility of accounts receivable.
+The Group applies the modified approach using loss rate methodology to estimate expected credit loss under the loss rate basis.
+The Group used the forecastability to adjust historical and timely information to assess the default possibility of accounts receivable, and the expected loss rate is within the range of 1%~100%.
 Movements in relation to the Group applying the simplified approach to provide loss allowance for accounts receivable are as follows:

-For the thr For the three-month period

-ended March 31, 2019
+ended Sept ember 30, 2019

-Accoun ts receivable
+Account Accounts receivable

-At January 1 \$ 4, 898
+At January 1 Provision for impairment \$ 4, 898

-Provision for impairment 840
+Provision for impairment 2, 210

+Net exchange differences (18)

-At March 31 \$ 5, 738
+At September 30 \$ 7, 090

-For the three-month period ended March 31, 2018
+For the nine-month period

+r

+ended Sept ended September 30, 2018

 Accounts receivable

 At January 1_IAS 39 \$ 2, 811

 Adjustments under new standards

 At January 1_IFRS 9 2, 811

-Provision for impairment 2, 059
+Provision for impairment 2, 427

-At March 31 \$ 4,870
+At September 30 \$ 5, 238